Grease Pencil Gets New Fill Algorithm

 […]using the

-of circumference to determine how close the strokes for filling.
-This new method is very effective when the extension done by the previous method (now renamed asExtend
+Radiusof circumference to determine how close the strokes for filling.
+This new method is very effective when the extension done by the previous method (now renamed asExtend) of the strokes never cross.

 This new algorithm has been accompanied by a flurry of small patched further streamlining the fill tool experience, including one by Antonio Vazquez to reduce clutter when using closure extensions: